keremdiren1/markdownlar/README.md

 import { useNavigate } from "react-router-dom";
 ```

-This line imports the react library and useNavigate from reacter-router-dom.
+This code block imports the react library and useNavigate from reacter-router-dom.

 ``` javascript
 const MainPage = () => {